google/ad-manager-alerter/README.md

 ## Setup

-This code repository is prepared to be deployed to run directly on Google Cloud What you will need in order to deploy this to Google Cloud:
+This code repository is prepared to be deployed to run directly on Google Cloud.

 Products needed: